 In September 2015, world leaders met at the United Nations and made a commitment to achieve 17 Sustainable Development Goals over the next 15 years.
 Collectively, these goals aim to end poverty, fight inequality and protect our natural environment.
 Goal 6 of the Sustainable Development Goals (SDGs), aims to “ensure availability and sustainable management of water and sanitation for all”.
 Sanitation and Water Action (SAWA) works within the framework of the new development agenda to support governments in achieving these goals.
 While all goals on this agenda are integrated and support one another, access to water and sanitation is a foundation for development towards health, equity, gender equality and education.
 Eliminating inequality is a crucial purpose of the new agenda.
 In achieving water and sanitation for all, SAWA works to reach the most vulnerable and disadvantaged communities.
 Without equity and Inclusion, sustainable development is not possible.
-SAWA works on Targets 6.2 for Goal 6 under its Environmental Sanitation and hygiene promotion programme; “By 2030, achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations”
+Goal 6 is a comprehensive goal addresses the entire water cycle, from access to use and efficiency, and the integrated management of water resources and water-related ecosystems.
+SAWA works on Targets 6.1 for Goal 6 under its water supply programme; “By 2030, achieve universal and equitable access to safe and affordable drinking water for all”